tpf/soc/handling-incidents.md

 Please note that we typically will not take action based on a single anonymous complaint.

+### Contacting Security or Local Authorities

+If the person reporting the incident says that they were physically hurt or felt afraid for their safety, then the person taking the report should offer to help contact venue security and local authorities.
+If you are taking a report, you are encouraged to ask the reporter if they were hurt or felt afraid for their safety.

 ## Expulsion

 An event participant may be expelled by the decision of SoC Event Committee